tayganr/lakehouse/modules/module03.md

 <div align="right"><a href="#module-03---logical-data-warehouse">↥ back to top</a></div>

 ## 4. Create an External Data Source

+External data sources are used to establish connectivity and support use cases such as data virtualization.
+In this step, we will create an external data source called `wwi` that will point to our curated data.

 1. Copy and paste the code snippet below, replace `YOUR_DATA_LAKE_ACCOUNT` with the name of your Azure Data Lake Storage Gen2 account, and click **Run**